 The Office of Student Services is committed to healthy student development and success.
 To achieve this, we believe a holistic orientation program is vital.
 Upon completion of all required orientation programs, new students will understand how to navigate campus when needs arise, feel more connected with other students, staff, and faculty, and become more self-aware.
 Below is a listing of all orientation programs offered at CBC.

-Base Camp allows future students to have the experience of being a CBC student a few months early.
+Summer Connect Days will allow future students to have the experience of being a CBC student before they begin in August.
 Students will stay on campus for one night and live like a CBC student.
-During this time, students will begin forming relationships with their future peers, learn more about CBC services and policies through an orientation program, and begin to feel connected to the CBC campus.
-Base Camp is open for new first-time entering freshmen only.
+During this time, students will begin forming relationships with their future peers, begin to feel connected to the CBC campus, and have a lot of fun!

 (Fall Semester Only)